By-Laws

 3. Physical: Any form of intentional body contact with the referee.

-11. Dominos must not be slammed or played hard in a manner to disrupt the game.
+11. Dominoes must not be slammed or played hard in a manner to disrupt the game.
 The exception to the rule is when the player plays his last domino.
 However, the game must not be disrupted.
-Dominos must be played in the box provided.
+Dominoes must be played in the box provided.

 12. The referee's decision is final.
-Whenever a game is played and the Referees cannot resolve any dispute during the game, the Commissioner or Vice-President will make the final decision.
-Whenever an error is made by the referee that cannot be resolved during the game, the entire game must be played over.
+Whenever a game is played and the Referees cannot resolve any dispute during the game, the Commissioner or Assistant Commissioner will make the final decision.
+Whenever an error is made by the referee that cannot be resolved during the game, the Commissioner or Assistant Commissioner will make the final decision.
+In the absence of the Comissioner\Assistant Comissioner a member of the Executive Body will represent the Commissioner.
+All decisions are final.

 13. The playoffs will consist of the top three teams from each division after regular league play is concluded.
-In the event of a tie, the teams involved will have a playoff similar to the regular game of play, best of twenty-one (21) games.
-If a team beat a team more times than the other during the regular season games then the team with the most wins advances.
+In the absence of divisions, the top six teams play.
+In the event of a tie, the team with more head-to-head wins against that team during the regular season will advance.

 14. Semi playoffs will consist of the best of five complete sets.
 The finals will consist of the best of seven complete sets.